 How the accident occurred will also play a role in determining the value of your case.
 For example, were you involved in any of these accidents?

-If you suffered a brain injury from these or similar accidents, you may be able to file a claim again the at-fault party and recover your financial losses and other damages.
+If you suffered a brain injury from these or similar accidents, you might be able to file a claim again the at-fault party and recover your financial losses and other damages.

 The Statute of Limitations in Minnesota